-What are the Disability Requirements for Aid and Attendance?
+What are the Disability Requirements for va improved pension with Aid and Attendance?

 Veterans, spouses of veterans, or surviving spouses can be eligible for Aid and Attendance benefits if they meet the following disability requirements:

-What are the Income Requirements for Aid and Attendance?
+What are the Income Requirements for improved pension with Aid and Attendance?

 The claimant's countable family income must be below a yearly limit set by law.
 Countable Income means income received by the claimant, his or her spouse, and dependents living in the household.
 It includes earnings, disability and retirement payments, interest and dividends, and net income from farming or business.
 A claimant must report all income but the VA will exclude any income that the law allows.
-Public assistance, like SSI, is not counted as part of countable income.
+Public assistance, like SSI, is not counted as part of countable income (but Social Security is).
 The annual income limits for the Aid and Attendance program are higher than those set for the basic pension.
-The maximum Aid and Attendance benefit that can be paid monthly to a single veteran is $1,788, but the veteran must have countable income of $0 to receive the maximum benefit.
+The maximum Aid and Attendance benefit that can be paid monthly to a single veteran is $1,794, but the veteran must have countable income of $0 to receive the maximum benefit.

 The following chart includes the yearly income rate/annual pension Aid and Attendance limit set by Congress on December 1, 2016 for 2017; it also includes the maximum monthly benefit:

 Countable Income and Unreimbursed Medical Expenses

 Most applying for Aid and Attendance have some countable income (e.g. Social Security) but there are exclusions that may reduce countable income and thereby increase award amounts.
 Mostly, these are a portion of unreimbursed medical expenses paid by claimants.